aws-samples/aws-draco/README.md

 * Switch `AWS_PROFILE` to the DR Account
 * Issue the command: `bundle exec rake create:consumer`

+Note that if you are developing new Lambda functions that you can upload code changes as described above, and then update the stacks with `bundle exec rake update:<stackname>`.
+Typically only the consumer stack is updated when developing lifecycle policies.

 ## Operation

 DRACO uses a tag on the database instance to set the lifecycle policy.
 You must ensure